Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit models: SEQUENTIAL TEST OF OVERLAPPING HYPOTHESES: AN ARCHETYPICAL EXAMPLE

 \end{proof}

-The sample complexity lower bounds provided below illustrate the strengths and weaknesses of each form.
-In particular, Lemma~\ref{lem:CD} permits to identify the sample complexity of the testing problem with overlapping hypotheses studied in this section.
-Indeed, Theorem~\ref{thm:Gaussian} below shows that any $\delta$-correct sequential procedure satisfies $\bE_{\mu}[\tau_\delta] \geq \frac{2\sigma^2}{(|\mu|+\epsilon)^2} \ln\left(\frac{1}{\delta}\right)$ for every $\mu$, in a regime of small values of $\delta$.
+The sample complexity lower bounds provided below illustrate the strengths and weaknesses of each form, that lead to the two statements in Theorem~\ref{thm:Gaussian} below.
+This result permits to identify the sample complexity of the testing problem with overlapping hypotheses studied in this section.
+Indeed, Theorem~\ref{thm:Gaussian} shows that any $\delta$-correct sequential procedure satisfies $\bE_{\mu}[\tau_\delta] \geq \frac{2\sigma^2}{(|\mu|+\epsilon)^2} \ln\left(\frac{1}{\delta}\right)$ for every $\mu$, in a regime of small values of $\delta$.
 In Section~\ref{subsec:PropGLRTGaussian} we exhibited a $\delta$-correct parallel GLRT that uses not more than this number of samples for small values of $\delta$.
 This proves that the sample complexity of the testing problem, that is the minimal number of samples needed by a $\delta$-correct test, is close to $\frac{2\sigma^2}{(|\mu|+\epsilon)^2} \ln\left(\frac{1}{\delta}\right)$ for small values of the risk $\delta$, and justifies that the parallel GLRT, which attains this sample complexity, is asymptotically optimal.

-It is notable that the lower bound of Theorem~\ref{thm:Gaussian} is non-asymptotic for all $\mu$ that belong to a single hypothesis, which is obtained using the high-level form in Lemma~\ref{lem:CD}, but only asymptotic when $\mu$ is in the intersection $(-\epsilon,\epsilon)$, which requires the low-level form, as can be seen in the proof below.
+It is notable that the lower bound of Theorem~\ref{thm:Gaussian} is non-asymptotic for all $\mu$ that belong to a single hypothesis, which is obtained using the high-level form in Lemma~\ref{lem:CD}, but only asymptotic when $\mu$ is in the intersection $(-\epsilon,\epsilon)$, which requires the low-level form, as can be seen in the proof.

 \begin{theorem} Any $\delta$-correct sequential test satisfies

 \end{theorem}

 \begin{proof} We first treat the case $\mu \notin (-\epsilon,\epsilon)$.
 In the particular case considered in this section the samples $X_1,\dots,X_t$ are i.i.d. from a Gaussian distribution.
 Assuming that $\bE_{\mu}[\tau] < \infty$ and using Wald's lemma, the expected log-likelihood ratio takes the simple form